 WORKAROUND: Save the respective management pack before you open the Rule Condition Editor dialog box.

 This document is provided "as-is".
 Information and views expressed in this document, including URL and other Internet website references, may change without notice.

 Some examples depicted herein are provided for illustration only and are fictitious.
 No real association or connection is intended or should be inferred.

 This document does not provide you with any legal rights to any intellectual property in any Microsoft product.
 You may copy and use this document for your internal, reference purposes.
 You may modify this document for your internal, reference purposes.

 © 2012 Microsoft Corporation.
 All rights reserved.

-Microsoft, ActiveX, Active Directory, Bing, Internet Explorer, MSDN, SharePoint, Silverlight, SQL Server, Visual Basic, Visual Studio, Windows, Windows Intune, Windows PowerShell, Windows Server, and Windows Vista are trademarks of the Microsoft group of companies.
+Microsoft, ActiveX, Active Directory, Bing, Internet Explorer, MSDN, SharePoint, Silverlight, SQL Server, Visual Basic, Visual Studio, Windows, Microsoft Intune, Windows PowerShell, Windows Server, and Windows Vista are trademarks of the Microsoft group of companies.
 All other trademarks are property of their respective owners.